doc4d/4D-NetKit/docs/Google.md

 ### Event object

-The `event` object used with Google Calendar methods includes the following properties:
+The `event` object used with Google Calendar methods includes the following main properties.
+For the full list, refer to the [official Google Calendar API documentation](https://developers.google.com/calendar/api/v3/reference/events#resource).

 | Property | | Type | Description|
 | ------ |---| -------- | ------------------- |